amarpan/how-to-install-and-configure-zshell/README.md

 ```

 7. Check out your newly themed command line and repeat steps 1-5 with a few more themes to find the best fit.

+8. To see the full list of included zsh themes, follow these steps:

+    a. `cd ~/.oh-my-zsh/themes`
+    b. `ls`

 ## Enable Auto-Complete Suggestions
 The auto-complete suggestions plug-in is quite possibly the single most useful tool in terms of saving time when coding.
 Instead of having to type the same command over and over again in full, this plug-in automatically suggests the rest of your command as you are typing, without even having to press `TAB`.